-I am a self-confessed art supply junkie, so I thought I would share some of my favourite supplies that I use for art journaling, mixed media projects and clay creations.
-I normally get my art materials from Amazon, although I do go to local shops where I live.
+I am a self-confessed art supply junkie, so I thought I would share some of my favourite supplies that I use for art journaling and mixed media art projects.
+I get my art materials from Amazon and local shops near where I live.

 Paper & Art Journals